 • Provides details on the latest trends in design and optimization of electrode and electrolyte materials with key focus on enhancement of energy storage and conversion device performance

-• Focuses on existing nanostructured electrodes and polymer electrolytes for device fabrication as well as new promising research routes towards the development of new materials for improving device performance
+• Focuses on existing nanostructured electrodes and polymer electrolytes for device fabrication, as well as new promising research routes toward the development of new materials for improving device performance

 • Describes challenges and offers a vision for next-generation devices

 This book is beneficial for advanced students and professionals working in energy storage across the disciplines of physics, materials science, chemistry, and chemical engineering.
 It is also a valuable reference for manufacturers of electrode/electrolyte materials for energy storage devices and hydroelectric cells.

 Chapter 1.
 Fundamentals of Batteries and Supercapacitors: An Overview

 Chapter 2.
 First Principle Study on LIB and Supercapacitor

 Chapter 4.
 Emerging materials for high-performance supercapacitors

 Chapter 5.
 Electrolytes for Li-ion batteries and supercapacitors